 The quality of the provision for all children, including those with SEND, is evaluated regularly through classroom observations (both drop in and formal lesson observations).
 All staff are part of a rigorous appraisal system which sets and evaluates the progress towards objectives which deal with pupil progress and staff performance against their job description.
 The quality of provision is also evaluated through the rigorous and regular analysis of pupil progress through data tracking, book scrutinies and learning talks with pupils.

 Interventions which provide targeted input for children identified with SEN are also evaluated and monitored.
 The TA who runs the intervention, completes an outcome sheet which tracks the attendance and progress of the children involved.
 These outcome sheets are monitored by the SENDco.
 After a period of 6-10 weeks (depending on the intervention) the intervention is then evaluated by looking at the entry and exit data for the children involved.
 Clear progress should be seen in this data and through conversations with the class teachers.

-School DAFs (Devon Assessment Framework) are used for all statemented/EHCP children and those with SEN Support who are not part of the multi-agency DAF process.
-These School DAFs are written and reviewed by the SENDco, class teacher and parent.
+School "team around the family" (TAF) are used for all statemented/EHCP children and those with SEN Support who are not part of the multi-agency TAFprocess.
+These School TAFs are written and reviewed by the SENDco, class teacher and parent.

-The SENDco works closely with the Head of School to monitor the attendance of pupils with SEND and with the governor responsible for SEND to discuss all of the above.
+The SENDco works closely with the Deputy Heads to monitor attendance of pupils with SEND.

 The SEND audit is completed as required regularly and is discussed at SLT (Senior Leadership Team) meetings and governor level to evaluate provision for children with SEND.